-There are different ways to compare the cost of efficiency to the cost of electric supply.
+There are different ways to compare the cost of energy efficiency to the cost of energy supply.
 The EERMC Consultant Team notes that in addition to the TRC being the test ordered by the PUC, it is also the best measure of whether efficiency is cheaper than the cost of supply.
-The TRC test accounts for both the costs and benefits of efficiency programs and includes the costs and benefits for both the utility and its customers.
-The benefits are calculated using the avoided costs of electric energy and demand, and fossil fuels, thus it inherently compares the costs of efficiency to the total cost of energy supply.
+The TRC test takes account of the costs and benefits of energy efficiency for both the utility and the customer.
+The benefits are calculated based on the avoided costs of electric energy and demand, and fossil fuels, and it takes account of measure costs (both utility incentive and customer contribution) thus it inherently compares the costs of efficiency to the total cost of energy supply.
 When an efficiency measure or program passes the TRC cost-effectiveness test, it is lower cost than supply as defined by the TRC in Rhode Island pursuant to the Standards and TRC definition.

 Another way that National Grid expresses the results of the TRC analysis is as a Total Net Benefits value that translates the benefit/cost ratio into a figure that represents the total benefits to society over the lifetime of the measures.
-We agree that National Grid's assessment of net benefits is an accurate and appropriate measurement of just "how much" benefit the programs provide.
+We agree that National Grid's assessment of net benefits is an accurate and appropriate measurement the magnitude of program benefits.